beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * add `SMFTextureStreaming` boolean springsetting, defaults to false.
 If true, dynamically load and unload SMF Diffuse textures, which saves VRAM, but worse performance and image quality.
 Previous behaviour was equivalent to `true`, so if you get VRAM issues try changing it.
 * it's now possible to play fixed and random start positions with more teams than the map specifies.
-The extras are considered to start in the (0, 0) corner and it is up to the game to handle this case correctly.
+The extras are considered to start in the (0, 0) corner and it is now up to the game to handle this case correctly.
 * the `movement.allowGroundUnitGravity` mod rule now defaults to `false`.
 All known games have an explicit value set, so this should only affect new games.
 * `/ally` no longer announces this to unrelated players via a console message.
 The affected players still see one.
 Use the `TeamChanged` call-in to make a replacement if you want it to be public.